pact-foundation/docs.pact.io/website/docs/pact_broker/configuration.md

   Set this to "on" if the scheme of the reverse proxy is https.
 For example if the URL configured at the proxy is [https://broker.example.com](https://broker.example.com) then this should be "on".

 See [this example](https://github.com/DiUS/pact_broker-docker/issues/58#issuecomment-358819665) for how to achieve this with Nginx.

+### When the base URL configuration is supported (v2.46.0 and later)

+Please set the base URL of the Pact Broker application (eg. `https://pact-broker.mycompany.com`) via the supported configuration mechanism for the deployment artifact (the environment variable `PACT_BROKER_BASE_URL` for the Docker images, or `PactBroker.configuration.base_url = "..."` for native Ruby).
+Setting the base URL is recommended as it prevents some security vulnerabilities associated with dynamically inferring the base URL from the request headers.

+From version `2.79.0`, multiple base URLs can be configured for architectures that use gateways or proxies that allow the same Pact Broker instance to be addressed with different base URLs.
+To use this feature, list all the base URLs in the base URL string, separated by a space. eg. `"http://my-internal-pact-broker:9292 https://my-external-pact-broker"`

+### When the base URL configuration is not supported (versions prior to 2.46.0)

+*It is preferrable to upgrade to the latest version of the Pact Broker, as 2.46 is old and may contain vulerabilities.
+Also, determining the base URL dynamically using the X-Forwarded headers leaves the application open to [DNS cache poisoning](https://www.cloudflare.com/learning/dns/dns-cache-poisoning/).*